Perez-AlmendrosC/dontpatronizeme/ReadMe.md

 @inproceedings{perez-almendros2020dontpatronizeme,
   title={Don’t Patronize Me!
-An Annotated Dataset with Patronizing and Condescending Language towards Vulnerable Communities}, author={Almendros, Carla Perez and Anke, Luis Espinosa and Schockaert, Steven}, booktitle={Proceedings of the 28th International Conference on Computational Linguistics}, pages={5891--5902}, year={2020}
+An Annotated Dataset with Patronizing and Condescending Language towards Vulnerable Communities}, author={Perez-Almendros, Carla and Espinosa-Anke, Luis and Schockaert, Steven}, booktitle={Proceedings of the 28th International Conference on Computational Linguistics}, pages={5891--5902}, year={2020}